 Watermelon GitHub Plugin for Visual Studio Code

-Watermelon is an open-source integration between GitHub and Visual Studio Code to help developers go beyond Git Blame.
+Watermelon is your open-source Code Archeology Toolbox integration for Visual Studio Code to help developers understand code better.
 Watermelon makes you an expert on any file by selecting code and bringing all the information available.

 Watermelon has 3 main features that you can use:

 The main UI to use Watermelon is the context box you see when you hover over lines of code with our extension installed.
 This UI is complemented with the sidebar we have.

 In the image below you can see how hovering over a line of code provides us the following data:

 If you want to do a deeper research about the code context history, simply click one of the links in the context box.

 View Commit History

 Highlight a piece of code, and then click the